Chapter 19:

 "Unfortunately, the sound system isn't working.
 We've tried everything, but we can't get it back up," Sarah explained.

-"How did this happen?"
+"How did that happen?"
 Richard asked, frustrated.

 "We're not sure," Leonard replied.